ashish-koshy/C3B/README.md

 of future trends and user needs.

 ### Data Privacy:
-There's no explicit mention of handling data privacy and security, which are critical when dealing with user data and logs.
+Does not explicitly take data privacy and security into consideration, which are critical when dealing with user data and logs.

 To address these shortcomings, one could incorporate a more balanced scorecard approach that weighs user feedback against other key performance indicators, including business viability, technical feasibility, and user satisfaction.